AlexShkarin/pyLabLib/docs/devices/Picam.rst

 Princeton Instruments Picam cameras
 ===================================

-Picam is the interface provided by Princeton Instruments and which supports a set of their cameras.
+Picam is the interface provided by Teledyne Princeton Instruments and which supports a set of their cameras.
 It has been tested with PIXIS 400 camera.

 The code is located in :mod:`pylablib.devices.PrincetonInstruments`, and the main camera class is :class:`pylablib.devices.PrincetonInstruments.PicamCamera<.picam.PicamCamera>`.